Canon 30D vs Leica SL

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 30D does not offer wifi capability.
+In contrast, the 30D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 30D and the SL have been discontinued, but can regularly be found used on eBay.
 The 30D was replaced by the Canon 40D, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.